-World Peace - an Achievable Goal through the Maharishi Effect

-With the discovery of the Maharishi Effect, world peace and prosperity become, for the first time, achievable and sustainable goals [471].
-Permanent maintenance of several groups of 8,700 individuals collectively practising the Transcendental Meditation and TM-Sidhi programme-more than enough to generate a continuous powerful influence of coherence and positivity for the entire world-would cost no more than a few advanced military aircraft [392-393, 405].
+World Peace - an Achievable Goal through the Maharishi Effect of 8,700 individuals collectively practising the Transcendental Meditation and TM-Sidhi programme-more than enough to generate a continuous powerful influence of coherence and positivity for the entire world-would cost no more than a few advanced military aircraft [392-393, 405].
 Moreover, based on research findings on the Maharishi Effect, it can be anticipated that investment in establishing and maintaining coherence-creating groups will be readily recouped through the massive fiscal benefits consequent upon reduced conflict, increased international peace and cooperation, reduction of major social problems (such as crime, accidents, and unemployment), and improved economic performance.